Agencies take cautious approaches to OPM email asking for list of accomplishments

 The Securities and Exchange Commission gave workers a template to follow; the General Services Administration and Department of Commerce told employees not to send classified information, links or attachments; and the Department of Defense told employees to pause responses for the time being, according to emails obtained by FedScoop and agency statements.

 At least some agencies ultimately told employees participation wasn’t required.
 According to a Monday email sent to SEC employees that FedScoop obtained, leaders were told verbally by OPM that responding to the message was voluntary.
-Department of Health and Human Services and Department of Justice employees were also informed that responses weren’t necessary, per an HHS email viewed by FedScoop and a DOJ spokesperson.
+Department of Health and Human Services and Department of Justice employees were also informed that responses weren’t necessary, per an HHS email viewed by FedScoop and a response from a DOJ spokesperson.

 The varying agency approaches appear to reflect the sensitivity of certain government work, as well as concern for security and how the information will be used.